top of page

 4:00 pm

-Closing Thoughts – A reflection of the day led by Dr. Doyle (facilitator) & concluding with a conversation provocation question for participants to consider overnight
+Closing thoughts – A reflection of the day led by Dr. Doyle and concluding with a question for participants to consider overnight.
+Details for the evening event are provided.
+Conversation provocation: What is your connection to the Greater Yellowstone Ecosystem?

 THURSDAY, OCT.
 5th